 Here is information about red melanomas vs. benign red moles in terms of physical appearance.

 “Benign moles can appear reddish in part due to sunburn or irritation,” says Dr. Michael Shapiro, MD, Medical Director and Founder of Vanguard Dermatology in NYC, NY.
-I interviewed him for this article.

 Dr. Shapiro continues, “Repeated sunburn to moles will increase the risk of the mole turning cancerous, so use caution when going outside.